SARSEF 2021 Winners

-Brooke is the Director of Education and Innovation for SARSEF.
+Brooke is the Chief Program Officer for SARSEF.
 She earned her bachelor’s degree in elementary and bilingual education, and master’s degree in special education at the University of Arizona.
 Brooke is a retired public-school educator who worked with students in schools for more than 30 years.
 During this time, Brooke trained teachers in effective instructional strategies for students, teachers and parents in the field of choice-theory psychology.
 Brooke is an adjunct professor at Grand Canyon University, instructing in the master’s degree program for special education.
 Brooke has volunteered with Child Protective Services, and served on the board of an equine-therapy program for students and veterans in Sierra Vista, Ariz.
 Currently, Brooke provides educational outreach for all schools, students, teachers and parents for SARSEF.
 She coordinates the educational outreach programs that impacted over 33,000 students, many of them underrepresented students in areas of poverty this past year.